 By KBB.com Editors

-If you need a truck that hauls, tows and loves to get dirty, but don't want to deal with the mass of a full-size pickup, the Nissan Frontier will impress you with its ability, utility and refined ride.
+If you need a truck that hauls, tows and loves to get dirty, but don't want to deal with the mass of a full-size pickup, the 2008 Nissan Frontier will impress you with its capability, utility and refined ride.

-Driving Impressions That we expected a more severe neck-snapping from the Frontier's new V6 says more about our imprudent expectations than it does about the engine.
-With 261 horsepower and 281 pound-feet...of torque, this 4.0-liter version of the acclaimed engine found in the company's 350Z, Maxima and Infiniti G35 might be the smoothest, strongest V6 engine ever put in a pickup.
-In addition, the new Frontier handles and rides better than some sedans.
+Driving Impressions That we expected more acceleration from the Frontier's new V6 says more about our imprudent expectations than it does about the engine.
+With 261 horsepower and 281 pound-feet of torque,...this 4.0-liter variant of the acclaimed engine found in the company's 350Z, Maxima and Infiniti G35 might be the smoothest, strongest V6 engine ever put in a pickup.
+In addition, the 2008 Nissan Frontier handles and rides better than some sedans.
 Big mirrors contribute to a fair amount of wind noise, but overall the cabin is quiet and comfortable, especially for a pickup with such noteworthy capabilities.
 Our long test drive concluded with some serious rock-crawling on a Texas ranch, which, thanks in large part to its stiff frame and powerful engine, the Frontier negotiated effortlessly.

 Utili-track Bed Channel System